 Keyword for this page: School Choice or McKay

-Welcome to the Office of Magnet, Choice, and Charter Schools!
+Welcome to the Office of Magnet, Choice, and Federal Programs!
 School Choice provides opportunities for developing the potential that lies within the young leaders of tomorrow.
 This website is a resource which families may use to research the best choice to match the interests of their sons and daughters.

 Please contact the charter schools directly for information as to open enrollment periods.